 CSCS engages undergraduate and graduate students, and recent graduates, through internships, fellowships, and campus ambassador positions.
 See below for more information on these programs.

-CSCS currently offers two summer internships, each of which offers students an opportunity to engage with a different aspect of sustainability!
+CSCS offered two internships in the summer of 2021, each of which offered students an opportunity to engage with a different aspect of sustainability!
 Descriptions for each internship can be found below.

 Climate Advocacy Internship

 The Climate Advocacy Internship was a part-time (30 hours/week) summer internship for students with an interest in climate action, domestic policy, and advocacy.
 The intern engaged in advocacy, organizing, and lobbying with the MCC Washington office, with a specific focus on mobilizing the Mennonite community around climate issues.

 Find the full internship description here (this will give you an idea of our past internship, if you are interested in future internships).

 The Environmental Impact Investing Internship was a full-time (40 hours/week) summer internship at the Everence FCU office in Goshen, IN, for students with an interest in Climate Action, Investment Management, and campus outreach.
 Students pursued positive change through dialogues with companies whose stock Everence owns.
 They involved research and participate in corporate dialogues, as well as supporting the investment team at Everence, and facilitating connections between Everence, CSCS, and Mennonite College campuses.

 Find the full internship description and application here.

 Climate Futures Fellowship: